harrisonhughes/Java_Chess/README.md

 The command "Draw" can be entered at any point in the game, at which point the other player will be prompted to accept or decline the offer.

-Otherwise, the game will continue until finished, either by a decisive result, or one of the many possible "draw" conditions.
+Otherwise the game will continue until a decisive result or draw condition is found, where it will inform the user of the result, and terminate.